JanPhilipp-Bullenkamp/MorseMesh/README.md

 should be no edges with more than 2 adjacent triangles.
 Holes or boundaries in the mesh are no problem algorithmically, but depending on the application it might make sense to fill them.
-For mesh preprocessing, we recommend using [GigaMesh](https://gigamesh.eu/), for example.
+For mesh preprocessing, it is recommended using [GigaMesh](https://gigamesh.eu/).

 ### **2. Compute Morse Complex**